 Expense Ratio: 1.17%

-Another top performing direct mutual fund scheme, HDFC Tax Saver Fund is an ELSS scheme launched by HDFC Mutual Fund and was made available on December 10, 1999.
-Roshi Jain and Priya Ranjan are present fund managers of this scheme.
-HDFC Tax Saver Fund Direct Plan aims to generate capital by investing in equity and equity capital instruments.
+This is an ELSS scheme that was launched by HDFC Mutual Fund on 31st March, 1996.
+Roshi Jain is the current fund manager of this scheme.
+HDFC Tax Saver Fund Direct Plan aims to generate capital by investing in equity and equity-related instruments.

-Quantum Mutual funds made this scheme available to investors on September 19, 2005.
-George Thomas and Christi Mathai are the fund managers of this scheme.
-These are very high-risk Mutual funds.
-They aim to attain capital growth by investing in select stocks included in the BSE 200 Index.
-This scheme can also invest up to 20% of its assets in debt securities.
+The inception date of Quantum Tax Saving Fund Direct Growth is 28th December, 2008.
+George Thomas and Christi Mathai are the current fund managers of this scheme.
+They aim to attain capital growth by investing in select stocks from the BSE 200 Index.
+Currently, the scheme invests 92.5% of its corpus in equities and 7.6% in debt.

-This scheme became available to investors on June 29, 1987.
+This scheme was launched on 31st March, 1993.
 Dinesh Balachandran is the current fund manager of this scheme.
 It is an ELSS scheme that invests 80% of its portfolio in equity and debt instruments while the rest 20% is in money market instruments.
-The fund has a mandatory 3-year lock-in period and offers tax benefits u/s 80C.

-This scheme from Taurus Mutual Fund was available to investors on August 20, 1993.
-It focuses on long-term capital growth with 80-85% exposure to equity and 20% to bonds and money market instruments.
+This scheme from Taurus Mutual Fund was launched on 1st January, 2013.
+It focuses on long-term capital growth with 80-85% exposure to equity and about 20% to bonds and money market instruments.
 Its equity investments are diversified into financial, technology, services, consumer staples, healthcare and other sectors.
 Ramneek Kundra is the present fund manager of this scheme.

-This contra fund was made available to the general public on June 29, 1987.
-It offers long term capital appreciation by investing in equity and equity-related instruments by following a contrarian investment strategy.
-Mohit Jain and Dinesh Balachandran are the present fund managers of this scheme.
+This contra fund was launched on 14th July, 1999.
+It aims to offer long-term capital appreciation by investing in equity and equity-related instruments by following a contrarian investment strategy.
+Dinesh Balachandran is the current fund manager of this scheme.

-This scheme was made available to investors by Canara Robeco Mutual Funds on December 19, 1987.
-Over 96% of its holdings are in equities, of which 34.7% are in financial companies, while the rest is invested in technology, automobiles, construction, healthcare and others.
-Vishal Mishra and Shridatta Bhandwaldar are the fund managers who operate this scheme.
+The inception date of this scheme from Canara Robeco Mutual Funds is 2nd February, 2009.
+Currently, around 97.3% of its corpus is invested in equities, of which 32.5% is in the financial sector, 10% in technology, and 7.7% in the automobile sector among others.
+Vishal Mishra and Shridatta Bhandwaldar are the fund managers of this scheme.

-PPFAS Mutual Funds made this scheme available for investors on October 10, 2012.
+This scheme was launched in July 2019.
 This ELSS is rated as a moderate-high risk investment.
 Its equity assets are diversified across financial, automobile, technology and energy sectors.
-Rukun Tarachandani and Raj Mehta are the fund managers of this scheme.
+Rajeev Thakkar, Raunak Onkar, Rukun Tarachandani, and Raj Mehta are the designated fund managers of this scheme.

-This scheme was launched by IDBI Mutual Funds and made available to investors on March 29, 2010.
+This scheme was launched by IDBI Mutual Funds and made available to investors on 28th March, 2014.
 As a flexi cap fund, it aims to provide long-term capital appreciation to investors by investing in stocks across different market capitalisations.
-Alok Ranjan is currently working as the present fund manager of this scheme.
+Alok Ranjan is the current fund manager of this scheme.

-This Mutual Fund scheme was launched by UTI Mutual Fund and made available to investors on November 14, 2002.
+This Mutual Fund scheme was launched by UTI Mutual Fund and made available to investors on 18th May, 1992.
 It is a flexi cap equity fund, and thus, it can invest in stocks across different market capitalisations.
 It aims to generate long-term capital appreciation for investors.
-Ajay Tyagi is the fund manager who is monitoring this scheme.
+Ajay Tyagi is the fund manager of this scheme.

 In a direct mutual fund plan, the investor purchases shares directly from the mutual fund company without the help of any broker or financial advisor.
 These funds have a much lower expense ratio than regular plans because there are no distribution fees involved.
 Direct plans could be any mutual fund equity funds, debt funds, hybrid funds, etc., depending on the mode of fund purchase.
 So, other than how the fund units are bought or sold, direct funds follow the same mechanism as any other mutual fund.